jianggl2000/Manhattan-Plot/README.md

 	P=runif(nchr*nsnps)
 )

-#show the header of the GWAS data
+#display the header of the GWAS data
 head(testdata)

 #plot the manhattan figure